-Is it really smart to stay childless for the sake of the climate and the environment?
-If you're asking yourself this question, you've come to the right place.
+Is it really smart to stay childless for the climate and the environment?
+If you are asking yourself this question, you are absolutely right here.
 More and more people are making a conscious decision not to have children in order to protect our environment.
-This decision is also due to the fact that they want to spare their offspring a life on a destroyed planet.
-But does this really make sense?
+This decision is also due to the fact that they want to spare their offspring the life on a destroyed planet.
+But does that really make sense?

-In this article, I would like to answer this question and show you what speaks in favor of staying child-free - and in which cases it is rather counterproductive not to have children in terms of sustainability.
+In this article, I would like to answer this question and show you what speaks for staying child-free - and in which cases it is rather counterproductive not to have children in terms of sustainability.

-Why do many people not want to have children for the sake of the environment?
+Why do many people not want to have children for the environment?

 I myself would like to have a child - and for this very reason, I am also thinking about whether it might be more sustainable to remain childless.
-In this paragraph, I would first like to briefly explain the reasons why many people decide not to have children:
+In this paragraph, I would first like to briefly give you the reasons why many people decide not to bring children into the world:

 Poor living conditions

-Anyone who expects worse living conditions for their own child quickly thinks about staying child-free.
-Winter without snow, food shortages, Plastic waste in the environmentfloods, droughts, forest fires, species extinction, Deforested rainforests, Water shortageantibiotic resistance, infertile soils and polluted waters.
-These consequences of human activity are already visible to everyone today.
+Those who expect worse living conditions for their own child are quick to think of staying child-free.
+Winter without snow, food shortages, Plastic waste in the environment, floods, droughts, forest fires, species extinction, deforested rainforests, Water shortageantibiotic resistance, infertile soils and polluted waters.
+Already today, these consequences of human activity are visible to everyone.
 But over the years, these extremes will continue to increase.
-A definitely frightening idea.
-Especially if the political will is not in evidence at the same time.
+A definitely scary idea.
+Especially if at the same time the political will is not to be seen.

 Overpopulation

-The Global world population growing at a rapid pace.
-Every additional person presents us as a global society with major challenges - and an enormous burden on the environment.
-Many people are therefore worried about the quality of life of their own offspring - and that it could take away quality of life from future generations.
+The global world population is growing at a rapid pace.
+Every additional human being poses major challenges for us as a global society - and an enormous burden for the environment.
+Many people therefore fear for the quality of life of their own offspring - and that they could deprive future generations of quality of life.

 Resource consumption

 It's not just about diapers and toys.
-Every person consumes throughout his or her life Natural resources and therefore, soberly considered, also represents an additional burden on the planet.
-Whether through our own diet, regular vacation trips by plane, daily car journeys to work or the clothes we wear.
+Every person consumes throughout his or her life natural resources and therefore, soberly considered, also represents an additional burden for the planet.
+Whether through one's own diet, regular vacation trips by plane, the daily car journeys to work or the clothes one wears.

 CO2 saving

-According to a study, an average of around 58.6 tons of CO2 are emitted per child per year.
-So if we were to bring just one less child into the world, we could save this amount of CO2 and help the environment.
-Counteract climate change.
-For comparison: To live car free would reduce its own climate impact by around 2.4 tons of CO2 per year.₁
+According to one study, an average of about 58.6 tons of CO2 are emitted per year for one child.
+So if you were to bring just one less child into the world, you could save this amount of CO2 and help the Counteract climate change.
+For comparison: To live car free would relieve its own climate impact by about 2.4 tons of CO2 per year.โ

 Antinatalism

-Supporters of this philosophy have ethical reasons, such as the World hunger or the Environmental problems of our timeto consciously refrain from having children.
-They want to protect other people and, of course, their own offspring from such scenarios.
+Adherents of this philosophy have ethical reasons, such as the World hunger or the Environmental problems of our time, consciously refrain from having children.
+They want to protect other people and of course their own offspring from such scenarios.

 Whether greenhouse gas emissions, waste of resources or antinatalism.
-All the reasons are closely linked and, in my opinion, definitely sound plausible.
-So are we really doing something good if we put aside our desire to have children for the sake of the environment and because of the looming future scenarios?
-In principle, the question is absolutely justified.
+All reasons are closely related and definitely sound plausible in my opinion.
+So are you really doing something good if you shelve your desire to have children for the sake of the environment and because of the looming future scenarios?
+In any case, the question is absolutely justified in principle.

 The Birthstrike Movement

-Strikes are a popular way of drawing attention to problems and encouraging people to rethink their attitudes.
-In addition to climate and hunger strikes, another form of strike has developed in the UK: the Childbirth strike.
+Striking is a popular way of drawing attention to problems and encouraging people to think differently.
+In addition to climate and hunger strikes, another form of strike has developed in Great Britain: the Birth Strike.
 The British Birthstrike movement has been joined by people who are giving up their desire to have children because of the threat of climate catastrophe and other man-made environmental problems.
 Together, they want to encourage politicians and society to rethink.

 Is it really sustainable not to have children because of climate change?

-I consider the Birthstrike approach from the UK and the motivating motives to be very commendable in principle.
-There is nothing wrong with taking a stand for the environment and the lives of future generations on the planet.
-In my opinion, the childbirth strike for the environment is laudable in principle, but not expedient.
+I consider the Birthstrike approach from the UK and the motivating motives to be fundamentally very commendable.
+There is nothing to criticize about standing up for the environment and the lives of future generations on the planet.
+In my opinion, the birthing strike for the environment, while laudable in principle, is not purposeful.

 Because if people who are already aware of the environmental problems of our time do not produce offspring, the proportion of children and soon-to-be parents for whom the health of the planet plays no or only a subordinate role will increase.
 Under certain circumstances, this can have fatal consequences for future generations.

-If you don't want to have children for environmental reasons, then in my opinion you are one of those people who should bring a child into the world (or adopt one).
-After all, you are the sustainable role model - and you exemplify values such as environmental awareness and sustainability to your offspring.
+If you don't want to have children for environmental reasons, I think you're one of the people who should give birth to a child (or adopt one).
+Because you are the sustainable role model - and exemplify values such as environmental awareness and sustainability to your offspring.

-And yes, poor living conditions are to be expected at the moment.
+And yes, at the current time, poor living conditions are to be expected.
 But not if more people come into the world who can create positive change and make the world more sustainable.
-Nor is "overpopulation" or a growing world population the main problem.
+Also, "overpopulation" or increasing world population is not the main problem.
 Rather, it is the behavior of each individual.

-For example, we could feed significantly more than all the people in the world if all people vegan diet.₂ It is no coincidence that veganism is the fastest-growing global movement.
-It is also a movement that significantly reduces resource consumption, greenhouse gas emissions, water scarcity and many other problems.
+For example, we could feed significantly more than all the people in the world if all the people vegan diet.โ Because veganism is not by chance the fastest growing global movement.
+It is also a movement that significantly reduces resource consumption, greenhouse gas emissions, water scarcity, and many other problems.

-Tip: Take a look at the article about the Reasons for veganism on.
+Tip: Please also have a look at the article about the Reasons for veganism on.
 You will not regret it.

-So if you are environmentally conscious yourself, you don't have to be afraid of becoming a father or mother.
-After all, it is highly likely that your own child will also be a reflective person who places great importance on these future-oriented values.
-So whether it makes sense not to have a child in order to reduce the burden on the environment really depends entirely on the values with which you will raise your offspring.
+So anyone who is environmentally conscious themselves need have no fear of becoming a father or mother.
+After all, one's own child is also very likely to become a reflective person who values these future-oriented values.
+So whether it makes sense not to have a child in order to lessen the burden on the environment really depends entirely on the values with which you will raise your offspring.
 The HOW is crucial.

-If you want to raise your children to be environmentally conscious people, you don't have to remain childless for ecological reasons
+Those who will raise their children to be environmentally conscious do not have to remain childless for ecological reasons

 Of course, at first it may seem sensible not to put an additional burden on the planet by having a child.
-But it would be a shame if there was one less responsible and environmentally conscious person in the world who could in turn pass on their values to others.
-Nevertheless, nobody has to justify not having children.
+But it would be a pity if there were one less responsible and environmentally conscious person in the world, who in turn could impart his values to others.
+Nevertheless, no one has to justify not having children.
 Be it because of personal freedom or because of climate change.
-Of course, depending on your personal ideas, you can also happy childless be.
-The possibility of Adoption of a child should also be mentioned again at this point.
-Not least because "parenthood" is possible here without any environmental concerns.
+Of course, depending on one's personal ideas, one can also childless happy be.
+The possibility of Adoption of a child, however, should also be mentioned again at this point.
+Not least because here "being a parent" is possible without possible environmental concerns.

-Ultimately, however, it is a free decision that is up to each individual.
-Just as free as the decision to buy a fundamentally environmentally friendly life to lead.
-However, it is crucial for the transition to a sustainable society that small environmentalists continue to be born in the future.
+In the end, however, it is a free decision that is up to everyone.
+Just as free as the decision to use a basically environmentally friendly life to lead.
+For the change to a sustainable society, however, it is crucial that small environmentalists continue to be born in the future.

-Do you have any questions, suggestions or other things that come to mind on the topic of childlessness for the climate and the environment?
-Then please write me a comment.
+Do you have any questions, suggestions or other things that come to mind about childlessness for the climate and the environment?
+Then feel free to write me a comment.

 Stay sustainable,

-PS: Feel free to take a look at the Blog for sustainable families around!
-There you can find out, for example, how you can live diaper free simply by following your heart.
+PS: Feel free to look further in the Blog for sustainable families around!
+There you will learn, for example, how to get the most live diaper free simply by following your heart.

 References: